luxonis/depthai-python/docs/source/components/device.rst

   inputQueue = device.getInputQueue("input_name")

 When you define an output queue, the device can push new messages to it at any point in time, and the host can read from it at any point in time.
-Usually when the host is reading very fast from the queue, the queue (regardless of its size) will stay empty most of the time.
-But as we add things on the host side (additional processing, analysis etc), it may happen that the device will be writing to the queue faster than the host can read from it.
+Usually, when the host is reading very fast from the queue, the queue (regardless of its size) will stay empty most of the time.
+But as we add things on the host side (additional processing, analysis, etc), it may happen that the device will be writing to the queue faster than the host can read from it.
 And then the messages in the queue will start to add up - and both maxSize and blocking flags determine the behavior of the queue in this case.
 You can set these flags with: